appsmithorg/appsmith-docs/website/docs/core-concepts/writing-code/javascript-editor-beta/README.md

 ![How to bind function call to an `onClick` event?](</img/JavaScript_Editor__Edit_Modal__Bind_UpdateUser_Function_Call_on_Update_Button.png>)

-When you'll hit the `Update` button, the `updateUserData` function gets executed that updates the developer information and refreshes the developer table to fetch the updated information.
+When you hit the `Update` button, the `updateUserData` function gets executed which updates the developer information and refreshes the developer table to fetch the updated information.

 **Add Permissions**

-As you want only the admins to access the Dashboard, let’s create another function for access control.
-The function contains a list of users’ emails who have access to update data in the table.
+As you want only the admins to access the dashboard, let’s create another function for access control.
+The function contains a list of users’ emails who can update data in the table.
 Let’s call this function `isAdmin`.

 Add the code snippet for `isAdmin()` and `adminsList` to the `Utils` JS Object.